Dear Esther Accessibility Report

 We've documented 3 accessibility features for Dear Esther in the Getting Started area to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.In Dear Esther you explore an uninhabited Hebridean island while an old man reads a series of letters to his eponymous deceased wife.
 Themes of love, loss, guilt and redemption intertwine with the bleak geography and orchestral music.
 As you explore the derelict remains of buildings, shipwrecks and caves, you find a story that must be interpreted to make sense.

-We haven’t documented any accessibility features for Difficulty in Dear Esther which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Dear Esther which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 We've documented 3 accessibility features for Getting Started in Dear Esther which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.